ibansadowski/angela/On SP1’s Precompiles.md

 - *Constraints*: Logical rules or relationships that tie these steps, and other tables, together.
 They ensure consistency across tables by encoding the correctness of the computation.

-Together, tables and constraints provide a structured representation of program execution, which allows the entire computation to be efficiently and cryptographically verifiable.
-The final result of generating a proof from a union of tables and constraints is a STARK proof.
+Together, tables and constraints capture a static snapshot of the program's execution.
+From that snapshot, we can efficiently and cryptographically verify the computation, yielding a STARK proof of correctness.

-Users write their program in Rust, which gets compiled down to RISC-V assembly code.
-This code is then translated into an execution trace and its associated constraints.
+From the developer's point of view, using SP1 feels like regular programming: you write your program in Rust, it gets compiled down to RISC-V assembly code, and SP1 translates that into an execution trace and its corresponding constraints.

 ![Execution Flow](Figures/Flow.png "Execution Flow")